 In 1996, patent-protected active substances accounted for 47% of the total global agrochemical market (Anon, 1998).
 As of 2002 generics comprised up to 60% of the herbicide market (Ryan, 2002).
 In 2016 most analysts put generics share of the total crop protection market at 25% to 30%.

 More than 100 kinds of agrochemicals will go off-patent before 2023 valued at US $11.0B.
-To counter this established players are likely to reformulate off-patent products into profitable agrochemical cocktails.
+To counter this established players reformulate off-patent products into profitable agrochemical cocktails.

 Generic vs branded pesticides: Registration.

-Registered agricultural and turf products are priced to include the testing and registration process costs.
-It’s this that assures quality and efficacy (Neylan, J 2007).
+The price of registered turf chemicals includes the testing and registration process costs and It’s this that assures quality and efficacy (Neylan, J 2007).
 Registered turf chemicals pass a rigorous testing programme that ensures the products are suitable for use.
 When used according to the label instructions manufacturers provide a warranty.

-In the turf industry, chlorothalonil and iprodione are among the chemistries that have been off patent long enough to establish a proven track record.
-Many superintendents are happy with their respective performances.
-Examples in the turf industry include the sulfonylurea herbicide Duke® (Iodosulfuron methyl sodium), Voltar® 500 (Indigo Specialty) and chlorothalonil, marketed as Squadron® Weather Ace (Indigo Specialty).
-For information on branded and generic combination fungicides check our blog article
+In the turf industry, chlorothalonil, iodosulfuron and iprodione are among the chemistries that have been off patent long enough to gain a proven track record.
+Many turf managers are happy with the respective performances of these generics.
+Examples include the Duke® herbicide, Voltar® 500 fungicide and chlorothalonil, sold as Squadron® Weather Ace.

 Patent expiry of pesticides